Tips for Visiting Disney with A Child with Autism Preparations Before The Trip

 The Magical Power of YouTube

 I usually make a “booklet” or some other visual of rides and attractions.
-When Jack-Jack was younger, I would sit down at the computer with him and YouTube each attraction and ride starting with the Magic Kingdom.
+When JJ was younger, I would sit down at the computer with him and YouTube each attraction and ride, starting with the Magic Kingdom.
 If it was something he thought he wanted to do, I would print out a picture of that ride and place it in his booklet.
 This gave both of us a reminder of what was important.
 This one thing eliminated meltdowns on our last day, and it also eliminated the scare factor of certain rides.

-Jack-Jack has watched videos but has never ridden certain rides such as *Big Thunder Mountain Railroad, Tower of Terror, and Stitch’s Great Escape.
+However, watching the videos beforehand gives him an idea of what to expect.
 Either the content or the music has prevented him from riding.
 He is very sensitive to ominous music, and many times that is enough to keep him off a ride.
 Even now, when he has ridden so many of the rides, we will YouTube the rides beforehand to see if anything has changed.

 Dining Reservations/Schedules

 I know families that pack their children’s meals because their food choices are so limited.
 At most Disney restaurants, Disney chefs work hard to accommodate your dietary needs.
-I have personally been gluten-free for 6 years, and for a period of time, I needed to be dairy-free.
+I have personally been gluten-free for 15 years, and for a period of time, I needed to be dairy-free.
 Disney did not disappoint.
 Disney chefs will try to work with your family to find choices suitable for your child.

 Involve Your Child With Autism When Packing for Your Trip

-I try to include Jack-Jack in the packing.
+I try to include JJ in the packing.
 I don’t want to get to WDW and find out that he wanted a certain shirt, swim trunks or toy.
 In fact, he really doesn’t “play with his toys” while we are gone, but he still fills his backpack and carries it into the car.
 I think it gives him a sense of connection to home.
 “We took the toys from home, and the toys belong at home, so, therefore, we are going back home with the toys” kind of logic.

 His selection of toys is always different, but his backpack is always taken.
 If you are flying this may be harder for you to do, but since we drive this is an easy one to accomplish.
 We don’t have to worry about carrying nonsensical items with us and paying extra to fly them.
-Jack-Jack just carries the backpack into the car, and we are off.
+JJ just carries the backpack into the car, and we are off.

-I do have a Disney Packing List and I have been told that many families find it to be an excellent tool to use while packing.
+I do have a Disney Packing List, and I have been told that many families find it to be an excellent tool to use while packing.
 In addition to the items on the packing list, make sure to pack headphones if you need them, and any special blankets or toys that will help your child have the time of their lives.

 Letting Go of “The Perfect Vacation” and Changing My Focus